-Next, we delve into a decomposition of the observed level of base-rate neglect, attributing it to information structure, sequencing, and complexity.
-As discussed before, information structure has no effect on beliefs at the aggregate level, while the complexity of the environment and the sequencing do.
-We first quantify the extent to which base-rate neglect is influenced by sequencing.
+Next, we delve into a decomposition of the observed level of base-rate neglect, attributing it to information structure, sequencing, and task difficulty.
+As discussed before, information structure has no effect on beliefs at the aggregate level, while the task difficulty and the sequencing do.
+The extent to which base-rate neglect is influenced by sequencing can be computed as follows